-Practising good hygiene is the first step in preventing the spread of disease.
+Practising good hygiene is the first step in preventing the spread of infectious diseases.

 - Wash your hands often with soap and running water, for at least 20 seconds.
 Dry them with paper towel or a hand dryer.
 Alternatively use alcohol based hand sanitisers.